microsoft/Yams/Docs/Overview.md

 Another use case where sharing infrastructure can result in large savings is in testing environments.
 In fact, without sharing infrastructure, at least one additional VM is needed for testing each microservice.
 Considering that testing (such as running integration and end to end tests) doesn't have high performance requirements and that microservices are not all tested at the same time, using a pool of shared VMs for testing can significantly reduce the number of required VMs.

-To deploy multiple apps to the same Yams cluster, simply use the same deployment id as shown below:
+To deploy multiple apps to the same Yams cluster, simply use the same cluster id as shown below:
 ```
 {
     "Applications":